 Warning for heart diseases patients.
 If you suffer from heart disease, you should be very careful.
 Heart rate may rise by over 30% during this test.
 It can provoke serious heart problems.
 For your safety, do the test with a heart-rate monitor so that you can observe your pulse during the test.
 If your heart rate increases by 30% or more, you need to stop the test immediately.
 Hyperventilation can be dangerous for this group of people.

 Hyperventilation provocation test (procedure)

-"If a patient has not understood the essence of a testing procedure or he has not got convinced that his disease was caused by deep breathing, then the test will be repeated.
-In the event a patient has not assimilated the VEDB method [volitional elimination of deep breathing] and cannot control the breathing process (this is primarily observed in adults who suffer mental disorders or in children under 3) then he is not able to use this method."
+"If a patient has not understood the essence of a testing procedure or has not been convinced that their disease was caused by deep breathing, then the test will be repeated.
+In the event that a patient has not assimilated the VEDB method [volitional elimination of deep breathing] and cannot control the breathing process (this is primarily observed in adults who suffer mental disorders or in children under 3) then they are not able to use this method."
 Buteyko KP, The method of volitional elimination of deep breathing [Translation of the Small Buteyko Manual], Voskresensk, 1994.

-Cases, when deep and big breathing (voluntary hyperventilation) improved the health state, while decreased breathing made it worse, have never been observed during over 30 years of clinical practice (Buteyko, ibid.).
+Cases when deep and big breathing (voluntary hyperventilation) improved the health state, while decreased breathing made it worse, have never been observed in over 30 years of clinical practice (Buteyko, ibid.).

 Here is additional reading for very curious breathing students: